earthbound19/gibGen-gibberish/README.md

 You may donate Public Domain texts to the _corpus directory.
 Copy and paste any text from the corpus into e.g. pyMarkovGibGen\gibbersource.txt (and then save the file), and then execute _runMarkovGen.py as explained.

 It would be great to implement this program as a web page where visitors can save and share results.

-## contents of subfolder GibbGenCPP

-This is the code and some archived executables for console program I wrote (in the aughts?) which generates nonsense words statistically similar to a source corpus.
-The executable must have the included file named english_dictionary, or it will crash when it attempts to generate words.

-A notable feature is the creation of new language "dictionaries" (which for real-world purposes would be farcically useless) and transliterations of English documents into that language.
-It doesn't handle any of the numerous language details providing for variations of any word: it will for example have two completely different words for the singular and plural of a given source English word.
-But it makes for rather fun chains of nonsense "language."

-It would be great to reimplement this program in e.g. javascript as a web service.

-I've attempted resurrecting source code for versions 1.0 and 1.1.
-They've compiled fine in DevCPP and Code::Blocks, but I believe something involving the word generator and/or language generator class(es) is causing crashes at run time.
-Compiles will transliterate source documents with a loaded "language" ok, but new word generation crashes.

-I want to recreate it with command line switch capability e.g. with the boost options library . . . probably recreating it from scratch with guidance from the myriad borken source code files.

-09/01/2015 04:06:58 AM -RAH

 ---
 ### REVISION HISTORY